s0nderlabs/pragma./docs/guides/first-swap.md

 **Expected Response:**
 ```
-You have 5.0 MON (~$17.50)
+You have 500 MON (~$15)

 Address: 0x1234...5678
 ```

-Make sure you have at least 0.5 MON (0.1 for the swap + buffer for gas).
+Make sure you have enough MON for your swap plus buffer for the 1% fee.

 ## Step 2: Request a Swap

-Let's swap 0.1 MON to USDC.
+Let's swap 50 MON to USDC.

 **Type:**
 ```
-Swap 0.1 MON to USDC
+Swap 50 MON to USDC
 ```

 **What Happens:**
-1. Pragma fetches quotes from DEX aggregators
+1. Pragma fetches quotes from multiple DEX aggregators (Monorail and 0x)
-2. Finds the best rate
+2. Compares rates and finds the best price
 3. Shows you the quote

 ## Step 3: Review the Quote